 Learn More About the Three Fatima Children

-I highly recommend this excellent book which is the written account by Sr. Lucia of everything that occurred from the moment that the Angel Gabriel appeared to the three children through Our Lady's appearances and the miracle of the Sun until the deaths of St. Jacinta and St. Francisco.
+I highly recommend the book Fatima: In Lucia's Own Words which is the written account by Sr. Lucia of everything that occurred from the moment that the Angel Gabriel appeared to the three children through Our Lady's appearances and the miracle of the Sun until the deaths of St. Jacinta and St. Francisco.